Two Views Are Better than One: Monocular 3D Pose Estimation with Multiview Consistency

-The results in \Cref{tab:two-view-res} showcase the impact of the consistency loss on model performance.
-When ground truth 3D data is available, the consistency loss yields marginal improvements, with $0.8$mm decrease in MPJPE and $0.2$mm in PA-MPJPE.
-However, this slight enhancement suggests that our regularization term can be seamlessly integrated, even when 3D data are accessible, without compromising performance.

-In cases where 3D human pose data is accessible, the impact of the consistency loss on accuracy is relatively modest.
-However, it is crucial to emphasize that our consistency loss is intentionally crafted for scenarios lacking 3D data.
-This underscores its utility as a valuable regularization technique for monocular pose estimation, acknowledging that the efficacy of 3D data remains superior to achieve a well-performing model.
+The results in \Cref{tab:two-view-res} show the impact of the consistency loss on model performance.
+Even when ground truth 3D data is available, the consistency loss yields marginal improvements, with a $0.8$mm decrease in MPJPE and $0.2$mm in PA-MPJPE.
+This slight enhancement suggests that our regularization term can be seamlessly integrated even when 3D data are available without compromising performance.
+It is crucial to emphasize that our consistency loss is intentionally crafted for scenarios lacking 3D data.
+But this underscores its utility as a valuable regularization technique for monocular pose estimation, acknowledging that the use of 3D data remains superior to achieve a well-performing model.